-When you are satisfied with the screen display, PRESS the <67> key.
+When you are satisfied with the screen display, PRESS the <f7> key.
 This will exit you from the "setup" program to the Ready prompt.
+At this point, we recommend that you place a "write protect tab" over the notch on the program side of your Fleet System diskette.

-NOTE: If you have a CardCoTM interface, you must type the following before loading Fleet System 2:open4,4,25:print#4 and press <RETURN>.
+NOTE: If you have a CardCoTM interface, you must type the following before loading Fleet System to set the interface into Transparent Mode:open4,4,25:print#4 and press <RETURN>.